IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Marbles only talks to 1 peer.
 Therefore, you should have 1 entry in the `peers` array and 1 entry in the `users` array.
 You can omit the `users` array entirely if the network does not use Membership Services.
+The default docker-compose example does use Membership Services.
-You will need to look up the default users for your Hyperledger Fabric version to populate the `users` array.
+You will need to look up the default enroll ID/users for your Hyperledger Fabric version to populate the `users` array.
 Fabric version 0.6.1 enroll Ids can be found in the [membersrvc.yaml](https://github.com/hyperledger/fabric/blob/v0.6/membersrvc/membersrvc.yaml#L121) file.
 (pick IDs that have a `1` next to the ID, not a `4`)